BrandonN24/DoubleMNIST-CV-Project/README.md

 `python generator.py --num_image_per_class 1000 --multimnist_path ./dataset/double_mnist --num_digit 2 --image_size 64 64`

 # Running the main driver script
-To run the main driver script, run the following command:
+To run the main driver script, run the following command while in the root directory:
 `python trainNet.py`

 There are several arguments that can be used to modify which model architecture is selected and adjust some hyperparameters.